usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 equal participation of individuals with disabilities in the &quot;mainstream&quot; of American society.
 The major principles of mainstreaming include the following:
 1. Individuals with disabilities must be integrated to the maximum extent appropriate.
-2. Separate programs are permitted where necessary to ensure equal opportunity.A separate program must be appropriate to the particular individual.
+2. Separate programs are permitted where necessary to ensure equal opportunity.
+A separate program must be appropriate to the particular individual.
 3. Individuals with disabilities cannot be excluded from the regular program, or required to accept special services or benefits.